 Rebecca has published essays in various scholarly anthologies and peer-reviewed journals, including Popular Communication, Popular Music and Society, and The International Journal of Girlhood Studies.
 Visit Rebecca’s ResearchGate page to read these works.

 Rebecca has also frequently contributed to publications such as The Christian Science Monitor, The Washington Post, and The Boston Globe Magazine and has been interviewed as an expert commentator in a range of media including NPR’s On Point, BBC News, The Meredith Vieira Show, and documentary films.

-Rebecca is available to serve as a speaker and consultant on topics such as gender and race representation in children’s media, raising empowered daughters in a media-saturated world, and raising media-literate children.
-She has spoken about her work at more than 30 national and international conferences and events, including the Geena Davis Institute on Gender and Media in Los Angeles and the Prix Jeunesse International, a festival in Germany that promotes excellence in children’s television worldwide.
+Rebecca is available to serve as a speaker, writer, and consultant on topics such as gender and race representation in children’s media, raising empowered daughters in a media-saturated world, and raising media-literate children.
+She has spoken about her work at more than 30 national and international conferences and events, including the International Communication Association, the Geena Davis Institute on Gender and Media in Los Angeles and the Prix Jeunesse International, a festival in Germany that promotes excellence in children’s television worldwide.

 Rebecca serves on the advisory board of Media Literacy Now, an organization working to integrate media literacy into the K-12 curriculum.
 She has previously served as the assistant director of the Center for Childhood and Youth Studies.
 As a founding board member of the Brave Girls Alliance, she has advocated for girl empowerment and the improvement of girls’ media and popular culture.